Eddy119/Ancient-Greek-Geometry-Logger/README.md

 I'll publish solutions here too but I want to add details like the authors etc

+If you just want to print numerical coords and lengths calculated by the game there's a [release](https://github.com/Eddy119/Ancient-Greek-Geometry-Logger/releases/tag/v1_Coordinates_only), I'm working on symbolic coords and lengths.

 I’m currently implementing a construction logger for the game, with AI assistance.
 Aims:

 * Tracks source points of lines, arcs, and layers.
 Done with `changes.record()`.